 To report a copyright violation, Pinterest requires filling out a separate form for every single image wrongly attributed or falsely credited.
 This seems like a lot of paperwork (and time) to safeguard images already protected by copyright law.
 It's no wonder many photographers are dismayed by having to track their images on Pinterest.

-If you want to "pin" my photographs on Pinterest, please provide proper photo credit!
+Please do not "pin" my photographs on Pinterest!
 I would never use your work without giving you credit; please show the same respect for mine.

 In two extreme cases, I applied for a Google takedown notice.
 After finding my photographs used without permission or without credit, I emailed the sites in question, politely asking that the photos be removed.
 The site owners ignored several requests, so I issued takedown notices.
 They were forced to delete my images.